blaylockbk/Herbie/README.md

 With that said, I am happy to share this project with you.
 You are welcome to open issues and submit pull requests, but know that I may or may not get around to doing anything about it.
 If this is helpful to you in any way, I'm glad.

+> ## What if I don't like this package?
+> As an alternative you can use [rclone](https://rclone.org/) to download HRRR files from AWS or GCP.
+I quite like rclone.
+Here is a [short rclone tutorial](https://github.com/blaylockbk/pyBKB_v3/blob/master/rclone_howto.md)

 ---

 # 🐍 Installation and Conda Environment